Mishalzeera/the-money-manager/README.md

 ### Allow User To Change Monthly Overheads

 The central role of the "monthly overheads" figure means that it should be allowed to be updated by the user as and when necessary.
-For instance, if the user takes out a new car insurance or
+For instance, if the user takes out a new car insurance or has paid the final installation of a student loan, it would then make sense to change the overheads amount.

+This was added to the settings page.

+### Give User A Deductibles Calculator

+In the authors experience, it is common that one may have a receipt that only lists the total amount spent on an item.
+For instance, the Apple Store will sell you a laptop and not say explicitly on the bill "laptop 1000EU, tax 120EU, total 1120EU".
+The mysterious final figure, for a person without an accountant or friend who can help, puts them off requesting the deductible.
+With a handy calculator built into the app, the user can easily get the amount to set aside.

+### Create Toggle Light Theme Button

+In the settings page, a button was added that changes the app to a light theme.
+A new data entry was added to the register function that logs whether a user prefers "light" or "dark".
+Default is set to "dark", the user can then change that in the Settings page.
+Meanwhile a session cookie is created that allows for the app to keep dynamic track of the users preference.

+### Create A Global Variable For Tax Amount